garysweaver/irie/README.md

 # actionizer

-*Looking for restful_json?: Actionizer is the latest version.
+*Looking for restful_json?
+Actionizer is the latest version.
 For the last release of restful_json, see [v4.5.1](https://github.com/FineLinePrototyping/restful_json/tree/v4.5.1).*

 Implement Rails 4 controller actions easily with a clear and concise mix of declarative and imperative code, like models.